Chapter 2 : The morning after

 Roxanne had sat herself down on the recliner chair and watched as her mother and father continued gardening around her.
-She didn’t feel like moving and had already convinced her father to make her a drink and a sandwich, it wasn’t the macaroni and cheese she had been craving, but it was still a delicious sandwich that she was very thankful that her dad had made for her.
+She didn’t feel like moving and had already convinced her father to make her a drink and a sandwich.
+It wasn’t the macaroni and cheese she had been craving, but it was still a delicious sandwich, that she was very thankful her dad had made for her.

 She gave a sigh as she felt the warmth of the sun on her face and could feel herself wanting to take a nap.

-“It was very good, everyone loved my dress so I’m glad that we both went shopping together mum,” Roxanne told them.
+“It was very good.
+Everyone loved my dress so I’m glad that we both went shopping together,” Roxanne told them.
 Angelina gave her daughter a smile as she waved her wand at a few flowers, instantly trimming them.
 George was waving his wand at the large tree that was in the garden; it seemed that he was finally attempting to take it down with magic, although at a very slow speed.

 “There was only one problem,” Roxanne said, “Jason Turner didn’t seem to want to leave me alone.”